-Although the proposed regulations in principle would permit taxpayers to establish that there is no possibility of foreign use in the case of a DCL that exists solely by reason of a permanent difference between U.S. and foreign tax principles,25 this exception is a narrow one, and its availability and scope are open to significant uncertainty.
+Although the proposed regulations in principle would permit taxpayers to establish that there is no possibility of foreign use in the case of a DCL that exists solely by reason of a permanent difference between U.S. and foreign tax principles, 25 this exception is a narrow one, and its availability and scope are open to significant uncertainty.
 The NFTC believes that is would be preferable for permanent differences, which have no potential to produce duplicative benefits, to be disregarded in determining the existence and amount of a DCL from the outset.
 A broader rule would in particular reduce the potential for unfairness where a DCL exists for multiple reasons, but the bulk of the DCL is attributable to permanent differences.
 The potential for such unfairness would be particularly acute if the "all or nothing" recapture rule were retained.

 As noted at the inception of this letter, the proposed regulations confirm that interest payments that are disregarded for U.S. tax purposes (because they are made by a disregarded subsidiary to its sole shareholder) will not be taken into account in determining the existence and amount of a DCL.
 By the same token, the portion of a loss that is considered to exist because the United States will never take account of an item of income that is fully subject to foreign tax (for example, interest income on an interbranch loan), or because the United States attributes expenses to a branch that will never be deductible for foreign tax purposes, should not be taken into account in determining the existence and amount of a DCL.
 The administrative burdens associated with making determinations under foreign law can be addressed by requiring taxpayers to establish that a particular difference in treatment represents a permanent difference.
-Where, as will often be the case, the difference relates to a payment that is respected in accordance with its form for foreign tax purposes, this should be straightforward.
+Where, as will often be the case, the difference relates to a payment that is respected in accordance with its form for foreign tax purposes (and is reflected on a duly filed foreign tax return) but is disregarded for U.S. tax purposes, this should be straightforward.